 It’s just as important for your marketing to motivate your employees, as it is for it to motivate your customers.
 Your brand promise is one thing.
 When it’s fulfilled by your employees it’s quite another.

-Everyone is not creative.
+Everyone is NOTcreative.
 The idea that creative ideas can and should come from everyone is ridiculous.
 Sure anyone can be creative in how they get something done – place media, reduce costs, develop more efficient coding.
 However this is not the same type of creativity it takes to make advertising stunning, entertaining, interesting and above all – welcome.
-Only talented creatives – art directors, designers and writers can do this.
+Only talented and experienced creatives – art directors, designers and writers can do this.
 The problem is too many accountants, managers and sales people think they can too.

 Before you hire an agency, make sure the people who created the work you love are still employed by that agency and are available to work on your account.
 Hate to say it but there are plenty of unscrupulous firms that have no qualms about presenting work created by people who no longer work with them.
-Case and point, there’s an agency out there right selling itself with campaigns I created – even though I haven’t worked there since 2009.
+Case and point, there’s an agency out there right now selling itself with campaigns I created – even though I haven’t worked with them since 2009.
 Another shady practice is having senior teams pitch your account and then having a junior team run it after you sign a contract.
 Bottom line, don’t sign until you get a commitment in writing detailing exactly who will be working on your account and exactly what services they will be providing.

 Your branding efforts should incorporate all five senses.
 The vast majority of marketers, however, only utilize sight-based branding cues – color, font, two-dimensional shapes, etc. The best brands define and incorporate all five senses into their platforms – sight, touch, taste, hearing and smell.
 With five senses defined, real world brand experiences – like office spaces, retail stores, point of sale, trade show booths, product design, collateral design, direct mail, packaging, etc. – become much more powerful and memorable.